Graduate Programs

 Audits

-Any student carrying a full-time academic schedule (8 or more semester hours) may audit one course without charge by filing an approved audit application at the Registrar's Office.
-In addition, part-time graduate students who will complete all graduation requirements by the end of the current semester are entitled to a free audit.
-No credit is given for audited courses and the courses are not automatically recorded on the student's academic record.
-A transcript audit will be recorded on a student's transcript when the audit is completed in accordance with the guidelines for a transcript audit.
+Any full-time Graduate School student may audit one course without an audit fee by filing an approved audit application at the Registrar's Office.
+In addition, part-time graduate students who will complete all graduation requirements by the end of the current semester are entitled to an audit without an audit fee.
 Part-time graduate students auditing courses are charged the student audit rate.
+Non-degree students auditing Graduate School courses are charged the full audit fee rate.
+In all cases, students are charged published course fees.

 Spouse Audits